For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Undergraduate

-Drexel's Bachelor’s degrees in Mathematics provide a healthy mix of abstract reasoning, applications and computing in a program that is at the cutting-edge of industry standards.
+Drexel University's undergraduate degrees in Mathematics and Mathematical Statistics provide a healthy mix of abstract reasoning, applications and computing in a program that is at the cutting-edge of industry standards.
 The data-driven program allows students to take courses that best match their interests and modern industry preferences, including freshman sequences that are rich with non-traditional resources.
 For example, our school for mathematics has a database of Drexel-created calculus problems and is working on a database of video solutions.

-Math majors choose from a Bachelor of Science (BS) or a flexible Bachelor of Arts (BA) in Mathematics based on their academic interests and career goals.
-Guided by personalized advising, students are encouraged to tailor their degrees to their intellectual passions.
+Based on their academic interests and career goals, undergraduate students may choose to pursue a Bachelor of Arts (BA) in Mathematics, a Bachelor of Science (BS) in Mathematics, or a Bachelor of Science (BS) in Mathematical Statistics.
+Students are encouraged to tailor their degrees to fit their intellectual passions.
 Math majors interested in the actuarial sciences can pursue a specialized plan of study, while those interested in education can earn a high school teaching certification through Drexel’s DragonsTeach program.

 The Drexel Co-Op for Math Students